backdrop-contrib/style_settings/README.txt

 A simple but complete example of module settings is Drupal core's '/modules/update/update.settings.inc'.

+##### A selectable measurement unit (e.g. px, em, %) #####
+To have a unit select widget after a number field :
+- Put both in a fieldset with the class 'container-inline'.
+- Make sure the number field has NO '#field_suffix'.
+- The unit '#type' => 'select' should be '#required' => TRUE.
+- In the form submit handler concatenate the value and unit variables in a new one.

-Examples how to provide different types of
-Style Settings can be found in the 'code snippets' section below.
+Examples how to provide different types of Style Settings can be found in the 'code snippets' section below.
+Alternatively you can take a look at how things are done in the module's demo at 'sites/all/modules/style_settings/demo'.
+It includes also an example of a 'preview area' to make style changes visible in the settings form itself.

 ### Code snippet examples ###